Chicago Style Workout 22:

 This month’s workout, “Hyphens, Part 3a,” centers on CMOS 17, paragraph 7.89 (our famous hyphenation table), and in particular the first half of section 3, “Compounds Formed with Specific Terms.”

-Advanced editors might tackle the questions cold; learners can study the first half of paragraph 7.89, section 3, of the Manual before answering the questions. (“Hyphens, Part 3b” will cover the second half of section 3 in a future workout.)
+Advanced editors might tackle the questions cold; learners can study that part of the hyphenation table before answering the questions.
+(Workout 23, “Hyphens, Part 3b,” covers the second half of section 3.)

 Note: Dictionaries and style guides sometimes disagree.
 These questions are designed to test knowledge of The Chicago Manual of Style, which prefers Merriam-Webster’s Collegiate Dictionary, 11th edition.
 Other style guides may follow a different dictionary.